gshipley/enterprise_training/AdminTraining.md

 ###**Create the *persistence.xml* file**

 The persistence.xml file is a standard configuration file in JPA that defines your data source.
-It has to be included in the META-INF directory inside the JAR file that contains the entity beans.
+It has to be included in the *META-INF* directory inside of the JAR file that contains the entity beans.
 The persistence.xml file must define a persistence-unit with a unique name.
-Create a *META-INF* directory under src/main/resources and then create a persistence.xml file with the contents below:
+Create a *META-INF* directory under src/main/resources and then create the *persistence.xml* file with the contents below:

 	<?xml version="1.0" encoding="UTF-8" ?>
 	<persistence xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"